 The fifth national reports submitted by the Parties to the Convention have been key sources of information in the preparation of GBO-4.
 These reports have influenced the entire report.
 The Secretariat would like to thank the Parties who submitted their fifth national reports by the time GBO-4 was finalized.
 GBO-4 is underpinned by a technical report, published as CBD Technical Series 78, that contains information on the scientific and technical findings and methodologies used in GBO-4.
-This technical report has been prepared by a consortium of partners led by DIVERSITAS, UNEP-WCMC, PBL-Netherlands, the University of British Colombia Fisheries, Centre Faculty of Science, Lisbon and the German Centre for Integrative Biodiversity Research (iDIV).
-The Secretariat would like to thank Paul Leadley who coordinated the preparation of the report as well as the lead authors involved: Rob Alkemade, Patricia Balvanera, Céline Bellard Ben ten Brink, Neil Burgess, Silvia Ceausu, William Cheung, Villy Christensen, Franck Courchamp, Barbara Gonçalves, Stephanie Januchowski-Hartley, Marcel Kok, Jennifer van Kolck, Cornelia Krug, Paul Lucas Alexandra Marques, Peter Mumby, Laetitia Navarro, Tim Newbold, Henrique Pereira, Eugenie Regan, Carlo Rondinini, Louise Teh, Derek Tittensor, U. Rashid Sumaila, Peter Verburg, Piero Visconti, and Matt Walpole.
+This technical report has been prepared by a consortium of partners led by DIVERSITAS, UNEP-WCMC, PBL Netherlands Environmental Assessment Agency, the Fisheries Centre, University of British Columbia, Centre Faculty of Science, Lisbon and the German Centre for Integrative Biodiversity Research (iDIV) Halle-Jena-Leipzig.
+The Secretariat would like to thank Paul Leadley who coordinated the preparation of the report as well as the lead authors involved: Rob Alkemade, Patricia Balvanera, Céline Bellard, Ben ten Brink, Neil Burgess, Silvia Ceausu, William Cheung, Villy Christensen, Franck Courchamp, Barbara Gonçalves, Stephanie Januchowski-Hartley, Donald Hobern, Marcel Kok, Jennifer van Kolck, Cornelia Krug, Paul Lucas, Alexandra Marques, Peter Mumby, Laetitia M. Navarro, Tim Newbold, Henrique M. Pereira, Eugenie Regan, Sónia Carvalho Ribeiro, Carlo Rondinini, Louise Teh, Derek Tittensor, U. Rashid Sumaila, Peter Verburg, Piero Visconti, and Matt Walpole.
 The preparation of GBO-4 also drew on information and scenarios prepared by the PBL Netherlands Environmental Assessment Agency on possible contributions of sectors to the conservation and sustainable use of biodiversity.
 The preparation of this technical document was led by Marcel Kok and Rob Alkemade and has been made available as CBD Technical Series 79.

 The assessment in GBO-4 is also based on data and analyses provided by the Biodiversity Indicators Partnership, a network of organizations which have come together to provide the most up-to-date biodiversity information possible for tracking progress towards the Aichi Targets.
 The Partnership is coordinated by UNEP-WCMC.
-Indicator partners include Biodiversity International, BirdLife International, Cardiff University, Convention on International Trade in Endangered Species, Food and Agricultural Organisation of the United Nations, Forest Peoples Programme, Forest Stewardship Council, Global Biodiversity Information Facility, Global Footprint Network, International Nitrogen Initiative, IUCN, IUCN SSC Invasive Species Specialist Group; University of Auckland, Marine Stewardship Council, McGill University, National Centre for Ecological Analysis and Synthesis, Organisation for Economic Co-operation, TEAM Network, Terralingua, TRAFFIC International, UBC Fisheries Centre (University of British Columbia), UNEP GEMS Water Programme, Union for Ethical BioTrade, United Nations Educational, Scientific and Cultural Organization, University of Queensland, Australia, and WWF.
+Indicator partners include Bioversity International, BirdLife International, Cardiff University, Convention on International Trade in Endangered Species of Wild Fauna and Flora, Food and Agricultural Organization of the United Nations, Forest Peoples Programme, Forest Stewardship Council, Global Biodiversity Information Facility, Global Footprint Network, International Nitrogen Initiative, IUCN, IUCN SSC Invasive Species Specialist Group, University of Auckland, Marine Stewardship Council, McGill University, National Centre for Ecological Analysis and Synthesis, Organisation for Economic Co-operation and Development, TEAM Network, Terralingua, TRAFFIC International, UBC Fisheries Centre (University of British Columbia), UNEP GEMS Water Programme, Union for Ethical BioTrade, United Nations Educational, Scientific and Cultural Organization, University of Queensland, Australia, and WWF.

 The preparation of GBO-4 has been overseen by the GBO-4 Advisory Group and the Secretariat is grateful for the guidance and support provided by its members: Adjima Thombiano, Risa Smith, Haigen Xu, Teresita Borges Hernández, Jan Plesnik, Moustafa Mokhtar Ali Fouda, Anne Teller, Asghar Mohammadi Fazel, Tohru Nakashizuka, Roxana Solis Ortiz, Yvonne Vizina, Joji Carino, David Morgan, Linda Collette, Tim Hirsch, Thomas Lovejoy, Stuart Butchart, and Matt Walpole.
 The report has also been prepared under the guidance of the SBSTTA Bureau and its Chair Gemedo Dalle Tussie.
+The preparation of GBO4 was also supported by the Global Biodiversity Information Facility Secretariat.